Bo La Lot (Beef Wrapped in Betel Leaf)

 In the past year, I’ve gone deep with Vietnamese food, learning to make some of the more traditional dishes that I’ve always loved.
 This one in particular is one I haven’t made because the key ingredient is extremely hard to find in the Bay Area.
 Bo La Lot is ground beef wrapped in La Lot or Betel leaves.
 It is a common appetizer that we have at parties or at bars.
 What I love most about it is that it’s meant to be shared amongst friends and family.

-As mentioned, I don’t make this stuff often because La Lot is extremely hard to find in the Bay Area.
+As mentioned, I don’t make this stuff often because La Lot or betel leaves is extremely hard to find in the Bay Area.
 Even in LA where there is a large Vietnamese population, my mom and I had to go to 3 grocery stores before we found it.
-La Lot or Betel leaves in English is a large heart shaped leaf that is shiny on one side and matte on the other.
-It has no flavor raw, but when you hit it with some heat, it has this slightly minty flavor.
-That combined with the earthiness of the ground beef is absolutely magical.
+That’s why most of my experience eating Bo La Lot is in traditional Vietnamese restaurants.
+It’s essentially bar food.
+My family would go to a local place, order a few beers, and enjoy it over some good conversation.

 Grilling vs Broiling Bo La Lot

 Normally, a typical bo la lot recipe calls for a grill, but I heard through the grapevine that you can use the oven.
-I personally prefer this method because I don’t have an outdoor grill.
+I tested this myself while developing this recipe and love this method.
+I actually prefer this method because I don’t have an outdoor grill.
 Grilling on the stove tends to stink up my apartment.
 Set your oven to broil and stick them in for 6-8 minutes.
 Turn them over every 2 minutes to prevent the leaves from burning.
 While broiling is easier, grilling gives the dish more flavor.

 Did you make Bo La Lot?